-The preferred payment of child care fees is via BPAY® as detailed on invoices.
-In instances where a family is unable to use BPAY®, they may negotiate an alternative payment method with the site leader.
+The preferred payment of child care fees is via BPAY as detailed on invoices.

 Payment date

 Payments are due and payable on receipt of invoice.
 Families may apply to the site leader to vary this arrangement and make regular alternative payments at specified times as documented in a signed payment plan.